dosyago-coder-0/brutal.js/README.md

 - **Just HTML, CSS and JavaScript**—No JSX, no Shadow DOM, no fancy frameworks, no opinions.
 - **Stop learning, stagnate!**—Use the syntax you already know.
 Stop learning new things.
 Do more with what's already here.
-- **Crazy and fun, but in a serious way**—Dumbass is the tool for people who don't want to think too hard to make UI.
+- **Crazy and fun, but in a serious way**—exoteric is the tool for people who don't want to think too hard to make UI.

 *To learn more*...oh wait, you already know enough.

-### Gorgeous dumbass
+### be exoteric

 ```javascript
 function Spin(n) {